matthias-reis/carda-gatsby/content/articles/2021/07/repetita-iuvant-3-1.md

 ## A cliffhanger to the next record

 With a total of four pieces, "3+1" tells a story that doesn't need any words at all.
 In the end, you even think you recognize a cliffhanger to the next record of the trilogy.
 It's the same as it was with "3".
-In any case, I'm already curious to see what's in store for us next.
+In any case, I'm already curious to see what Repetita Iuvant have in store for us next.

 "3+1" by Repetita Iuvant has been released on tape and all known streaming platforms.
 You can also find the first EP "3" there.